flutter/website/src/get-started/flutter-for/xamarin-forms-devs.md

 ### What is the equivalent of a StackLayout?

 In Xamarin.Forms you can create a `StackLayout` with an `Orientation` of horizontal or vertical.
 Flutter has a similar approach, however you would use the `Row` or `Column` widgets.

-If you notice the two code samples are identical with the exception of the "Row" and "Column" widget.
+If you notice the two code samples are identical except the `Row` and `Column` widget.
 The children are the same and this feature can be exploited to develop rich layouts that can change overtime with the same children.

 <!-- skip -->
 ```dart